Reusable KYC

 If any remaining checks require more or updated documents, we will directly ask the applicant to provide the requested data.

-Donor enriches all their applicant records with email addresses.
-They can do it either by providing Sumsub a CSV file with the required data or directly using this API method.
+Donor can enrich all their applicant records with email addresses either by providing Sumsub a CSV file with the required data or directly using this API method.

 curl -X PATCH \